jtanx/picopterx/code/README.md

 make
 ~~~~~

 To force emulation of RPi specific components, specify `-DFORCE_EMULATION=ON`.
+To not build the server component, which depends on Boost and Thrift, specify `-DDISABLE_SERVER=YES`.
+To build the test applications in the `apps` folder, specify `-DBUILD_OPTIONALS=YES`.
+There may also be other options - look in the top-level CMakeLists.txt to see what else there is.

 To make the source code documentation (CMake version 3 or greater only):